“Which is better: repairing or replacing my wheelchair van?”

 When you decide to repair your wheelchair van instead of replacing it, you’re signing on to the fact that you will not get the reliability of a new wheelchair van.

-This means you will not have the updated conversions or the updated safety features, and your van has not progressed with the wheelchair van manufacturing world.
+This means you will not have the updated conversions or safety features, and your van has not kept pace with the latest developments in wheelchair van manufacturing.

 As a result, your van may not be as reliable as the new wheelchair vans.

-Can cost the same as replacing in the long run
+It can cost the same as replacing it in the long run

 A common misconception wheelchair van owners have is that repairing their vans is less expensive.
 But this isn’t always the case.

-Over time, the cost of repairs adds up and you can end up spending the same amount of money repairing the old van that you could have used on a new van.
+Over time, the cost of repairs adds up, and you can spend the same amount of money repairing the old van that you could have used on a new one.

-In fact, one of the most common complaints our Customer Care team gets is about how expensive it is to repair an old van.
+One of the most common complaints our Customer Care team receives is about the cost of repairing an old van.

 How old is your wheelchair van?

-This is a good question to ask to determine how hard the repair parts will be to find, and thus, how expensive they’ll be.
+This is an excellent question to determine how complicated the repair parts will be to find and, thus, how expensive they will be.
 Sometimes, repair parts aren’t available at all.

 Your van may have outdated conversions and safety features

-When you repair your wheelchair van, that means you won’t get the updated conversions and safety features our new vans have.
+When you repair your wheelchair van, you won’t get our new van’s updated conversions and safety features.

-These could be things like sliding doors, backup cameras, parking sensors, etc., which are all very helpful when driving a large vehicle.
+These could include features such as sliding doors, backup cameras, and parking sensors, all of which are very helpful when driving a large vehicle.

 Cons of replacing your wheelchair van